 - Medical credit cards

 - Sliding-scale fees

-A variety of substances are abused in San Francisco, however, heroin and methamphetamine abuse appear to be on the rise.
+A variety of substances are used in San Francisco, however, heroin and methamphetamine use appear to be on the rise.

 Of San Francisco’s population, in the years 2012 through 2014: